 The 4,000 hours of direct practice experience must all be related to the upper extremity.
-Because of this, it is important to find a job setting that provides at least some hand therapy services to build up those hours of experience.
+Because of this, it is important to find a job setting that provides hand therapy services to build up those hours of experience.
 Outpatient therapy settings are your best bets for this.

 Many clinics will hire and train you to work as a hand therapist before you have your CHT certification.
 Just be sure you have taken continuing ed courses related to the hand therapy before moving down this path so you can be prepared.

 5. Pass the Hand Therapy Certification Examination

 Once you meet the above requirements, you’ll then be eligible to sit for the Hand Therapy Certification Examination (HTCE).
 I do want to note that this exam is only offered in the spring and the fall, each over a three-week window.

 The exam covers quite a bit from anatomy and physiology of the hand and upper limb, treatment techniques and tools, to evaluation and therapeutic interventions, among other components.

-For a complete list of what the exam covers, check out the comprehensive exam blueprint from the Hand Therapy Certification Commission for U.S. exam takers.
+For a complete list of what the exam covers, check out this comprehensive exam blueprint from the Hand Therapy Certification Commission for U.S. exam takers.

 Following the passing of the exam, you’re an official Certified Hand Therapist.

-As you can see, becoming a CHT is not easy.
+As you can see, becoming a CHT is not an easy road.

 But if you’re passionate about hand therapy as your career choice, the certification is worth pursuing to learn as much as you can to differentiate yourself as an expert in hands.

 What questions do you have about becoming a CHT?
 Please feel free to share in the comments below!